harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 For more information, go to [Deloyment logs and limitations](https://developer.harness.io/docs/continuous-delivery/manage-deployments/deployment-logs-and-limitations) and [Pipeline settings](https://developer.harness.io/docs/platform/pipelines/pipeline-settings).

-#### Why can one not set Enironment Groups in Chained pipeline expression as expression ?
+#### Why can one not set Environment Groups in Chained pipeline expression as expression ?

 This functionality is not yet supported.
 We expect this to be available very soon.